drknvpn/privacy-toolkit-x/README.md

 [issuestelegramm]: https://t.me/darkniiit

-📜 Лицензия:
+📜 License:

-GNU GPLv3 — Используйте, модифицируйте, распространяйте свободно.
+GNU GPLv3 — Use, modify, distribute freely.

-**Безопасность должна быть доступной, но помните:**
+**Security should be available, but remember:**

-- Этот инструмент предназначен ТОЛЬКО для:
+- This tool is intended ONLY for:

-+ 1. Этичного хакинга
++1.
+Ethical hacking

-+ 2. Тестирования безопасности
++ 2. Security testing

-+ 3. Академических исследований
++ 3. Academic research

-! Любое незаконное использование ЗАПРЕЩЕНО !
+!
+Any illegal use is FORBIDDEN!

-Автор не несет ответственности за неправомерное использование.
+The author is not responsible for misuse.